top of page

 What is something that others would be surprised about you?
 I jump out of airplanes.

 How long have you worked at Flow Vascular?
-Practicing since 2012
+I've been part of the team since 2019.

 bottom of page